Why You Need to Make Networking Your Side Hustle

-There will be times you want to meet someone you don’t already know and you won’t have any mutual connections.
+There will be times you want to meet someone you don’t already know and you won’t have any mutual connections (see: Connection Center For Education And Research).
 Don’t let that stop you from reaching out and asking for a meeting.
 The worse thing they can do is say no, and that outcome is highly unlikely.
 In those cases, rather than a no, you simply won’t get a response.
 But you’ve got to try.
 In my experience, more times than not, they will agree.
 After all, it’s flattering when someone wants to meet you.

 3. Show Up Prepared

 This is especially true if you’re meeting with someone you don’t know.
 The conversation may not always come easily, so show up prepared with questions.
 Check them out on LinkedIn before you meet so you can have relevant questions.
 It’s usually pretty easy to get people talking about themselves.
 Ask good questions, listen well, the rest will come.